feyroozecode/786.world/README.md

 ## Verification

 Joining the community requires a Discord account which has a verified phone number.
+This is to police against bad actors in the system.